To celebrate the dedication and performance of our athletes, the OAC provides recognition through various awards.

 - The BCJD Awards are given for outstanding competitive performances rather than participation in the sport of Track and Field.
 The Junior Development Committee will present all 13-year-old JD athletes with a certificate acknowledging completion of the JD program.

-- Awards may be issued for performances in the following event areas, and will be grouped together the following way for award consideration:
+- Awards may be issued for performances in the following event areas, and will be grouped together in the following way for award consideration:

 Sprints 60M, 100M, 200M, 300M